 In a way, it’s quite difficult to instantly reject a platform due to existing product category insight, or say which product SKU should belong to which category.
 But just in terms of monthly unique visits, Kickstarter obviously has a much bigger volume, such as 25 million around than Indiegogo’s monthly traffic 13 million around.
 So if your product is priced at a similar position to those same category products’ one on both platforms, I would recommend you to start with Kickstarter first as at least it has more organic traffic and data supporting your campaign to succeed.

 I think the biggest difference between the two platforms is the approach to monetize and when you get the fund.

-For any crowdfunding campaign, we need to set a funding goal before the campaign is set up and launched.
+For any crowdfunding campaigns, we need to set funding goals before you set up and launch the campaigns.
 Kickstarter releases funds only after the campaign reaches the goal.
 On the other hand, Indiegogo allows you to choose between receiving funding whenever coming in or waiting to see if you hit your target.
 However, Indiegogo, as well as PayPal, has a certain percentage of funds reserved, in case there are some refunds coming after.
 And basically, it’s around 5 – 10%.
 Although getting funds immediately seems to have less risk, please remember you might have additional operation work, such as refunds, etc.

 3. Perks & Fees

 Perks in crowdfunding campaigns mean different offers, such as early bird, super early bird, etc. First of all, Kickstarter doesn’t allow creators to hide any old perks that launched before on the page.
 So the potential backers can check the previous offers and compare the current ones.
 However, Kickstarter provides the count-down perk.
 When creating a perk, you can select the start and end dates, and it will automatically lock when it’s crossed.
 This is perfect for creating super early bird deals that are only live for the initial 24 hours.